-- Cycling has been in every Olympic Games, dating back to 1896.
-France is the most successful nation, with 90 medals, whilst Great Britain is in third place; Italy is second.
-Team GB has won 87 medals, 32 of which were gold.
+Cycling has been in every Olympic Games, dating back to 1896.
+France is the most successful nation, with 93 medals, with Great Britain is in second place with 100 medals, 38 of which were gold.

-- The three most successful Olympic cyclists ever are British – Bradley Wiggins, Chris Hoy and Jason Kenny have won 22 medals between them, including 17 golds.
-Team GB have been dominant in recent years, winning eight golds in 2012 and six in 2016.
+The four most successful Olympic cyclists ever are British; Jason Kenny, Bradley Wiggins, Chris Hoy, Laura Kenny have won 47 medals between them, including 23 golds.

-- Paralympics GB have also enjoyed plenty of success in cycling.
-In Rio we won 21 medals, 12 of which were gold, narrowly failing to surpass the 22 medals we won four years earlier in London.
+Paralympics GB have also enjoyed plenty of success in cycling.
+In Rio, Great Britain won 21 medals, 12 of which were gold, narrowly failing to surpass the 22 medals won four years earlier in London.

 The School Games is inclusive to all young people and provides opportunities for everyone to get involved, either within school, against other local schools, or at county or regional level.